Benefit for eyesight health,

 Eyesight Rx helps improve distant and near vision within hours or days

-Suggested Use: One capsule with breakfast two or three times a week, or as recommended by your health care professional.
+One capsule with breakfast two or three times a week, or as recommended by your health care professional.
 There is a possibility that taking too high a dose could negatively alter the carotenoid balance in the retina and thus be counterproductive.
-That is why we suggest using it a few times a week rather than daily.
+That is why we suggest that most people will do fine with 6 mg using it a few times a week rather than daily.
+Some may benefit from 10 mg.

-There are 2 products, which one is better:
+Q. There are several products, which one is better:

-the Eyesight Rx or the 6 mg pill?
+the Eyesight Rx or the 6 mg pill or 10 mg?

 Age-related macular degeneration is the leading cause of vision loss in aging Western societies.
 The macula is a small area of the retina that has the sharpest vision.
 With age, the macula degenerates leading to poor eyesight.
 Lutein supplementation appears to be of benefit and is also helpful in retinal degeneration.